Korean Wedding Traditions

 - Avoiding distant relatives who only appear for free meals

 Time Management: Small weddings still run on Korean time efficiency.
 The difference?
 You spend those 90 minutes enjoying instead of performing.
-One planner noted: “Same timeline, better experience.
-Like flying business class instead of economy-same destination, infinitely better journey.”
+Planners note: “Same timeline, better experience.
+Like flying business class instead of economy, same destination, infinitely better journey.”

 When Seoul Meets Paradise: Destination Wedding Dreams

-Korean couples increasingly exchange vows abroad, with 15% choosing international venues.
-Jeju Island leads domestic destinations, hosting 30% of destination weddings.
+Korean couples increasingly exchange vows abroad, with Jeju Island leading domestic destinations.
 The volcanic island offers natural beauty, seafood superior to Seoul, and crucial distance from demanding relatives.

 Top Destination Choices: